lanl/bueno/examples/metadata/README.md

   os_release: Fedora 32 (Workstation Edition)
   whoami: user
 ```
-the run configuration is stored in run.yaml,
+the run configuration stored in `run.yaml`:
 ```yaml
 Configuration:
   do_not_stage: false